 Romantic Things to Do in London in Winter

 London in the wintertime is very romantic.
 There’s a chill in the air that will make you want to cuddle up extra close to your loved one.
-Here are some fun winter activities perfect for couples.
+Here are some fun winter activities in London that are perfect for couples.

-The London Eye is one of the city’s top attractions.
+The London Eye is one of the city’s top attractions to visit and one of the best things to do in London in winter.
 From the comfort of your enclosed capsule, you’ll take a slow 30-minute rotation high above the city.

 See the Houses of Parliament, Big Ben, Westminster Abbey, and other landmarks from a bird’s eye view.

-The best time to go on the London Eye in winter is after the sun sets.
+The best time to go on the London Eye during winter in London is after the sun sets.
 You’ll be able to witness the city lit up in a festive display of holiday sparkle.